jimmejardine/qiqqa-open-source/docs-src/Progress in Development/Considering the Way Forward/Working with annotations.md

 ## Rendering and using annotations in HTML

-Incidentally, observe how EElsevier solved this for showing (and editing = annotating?) their PDFs in their website: https://www.sciencedirect.com/science/article/pii/S016412121630187X --> click on Download PDF to get a (current session = token-locked) PDF view with ***overlays**: note that Elsevier has (at least) 4 DIVs for the annotation work, among which are:
+Incidentally, observe how Elsevier solved this for showing (and editing = annotating?) their PDFs in their website: https://www.sciencedirect.com/science/article/pii/S016412121630187X --> click on Download PDF to get a (current session = token-locked) PDF view with ***overlays**: note that Elsevier has (at least) 4 DIVs for the annotation work, among which are:

 - a text layer showing the printed/extracted text for selection (& rendering selection boxes while you click&drag your mouse over the page(s).